ciscoheat/superforms-web/src/routes/crud/+page.md

 When starting on the server page, we'll encounter a thing about validation schemas.
 The `userSchema` is for the **database integrity**, so an `id` **must** exist there.
 But we want to create an entity, and must therefore allow `id` not to exist when creating users.

-This can be done by extending the `userSchema`:
+This can be done by extending the `userSchema` like so:

 **src/routes/+page.server.ts**